 Summary:

-The Rye Neck Union Free School District in New York is home to four high-performing schools, including two elementary schools (F.E.
-Bellows Elementary and Daniel Warren Elementary), one middle school (Rye Neck Middle School), and one high school (Rye Neck Senior High School).
-These schools consistently rank among the top in the state, with exceptional academic performance and strong student outcomes.
+The Rye Neck Union Free School District in New York consists of 4 schools: 2 elementary schools (F.E.
+Bellows Elementary and Daniel Warren Elementary), 1 middle school (Rye Neck Middle School), and 1 high school (Rye Neck Senior High School).
+The district is known for its consistently high-performing schools, with several standout institutions.

 Thank you for your feedback!